Is a Retirement Bucket Strategy Right for You and Your Money? (And, How to Calculate)

-You could also do some what if scenarios on your own.
-The NewRetirement Planner enables you to explore as many of these bucket strategy scenarios as you like — in great detail.
+Calculate Bucket Strategies with the NewRetirement Planner: You could also run “what if” scenarios on your own.
+The NewRetirement Planner enables you to explore as many of these bucket strategy scenarios as you like – in great detail.

 - Start by logging in or creating an account and establishing a baseline retirement plan.

 - Determine which kind of bucket strategy you want to assess.

 - Use the tool to determine how much money you need in different buckets and over what time periods.
 Here are some tips:

 - Set different spending levels on the Expenses tab for different time periods.

 - Use the PlannerPlus Budgeter to create a really detailed budget, including specifying nice to spend vs. must spend amounts.

 - Look at different kinds of spending: monthly recurring expenses, medical costs, debt payments, housing, etc..

 - Then, run a scenario where you model your different buckets.
 Go to savings and assets and set up your buckets, each with their own rate of return.

 - Review your chance of success score and take a look at your net worth at longevity to see if you come out ahead with different bucket strategies.